ppy/osu-wiki/news/2026/2026-04-18-mod-multipliers-survey-results.md

 ## Classic mod

-To recap - the new game client makes a lot of changes to both game mechanics and the scoring system which have been requested by players for years, yet many are incompatible with the stable release.
+To recap - the new game client makes a lot of changes to both game mechanics and the scoring system which have been requested by players for years, yet many are incompatible with the osu!(stable) client.
 You can [read about these changes on the wiki](https://osu.ppy.sh/wiki/en/Help_centre/Upgrading_to_lazer#gameplay-differences).

 As a result of these changes, osu!(stable) scores get the ["Classic" mod (CL)](https://osu.ppy.sh/wiki/en/Gameplay/Game_modifier/Classic) applied, which has a 0.96x mod multiplier.